-No-one says that you need to have a boring white vision board like everyone else, so I recommend buying an A2 piece of card in your favourite colour.
-Last year my vision board was pink (my favourite colour) but this year I just went for orange because it was what felt good at the time.
+No one says that you need to have a boring white vision board like everyone else, so I recommend buying an A2 piece of card in your favourite colour.
+Last year, my vision board was pink (my favourite colour) but this year I just went for orange because it was what felt good at the time.
 As always, just go with whatever feels good for you.

-I always find that my creative juices flow best when I write by hand, so I encourage you to brainstorm a list of the things that you would like to have.
+I always find that my creative juices flow best when I write by hand, so I encourage you to brainstorm a list of the things that you’d like to have.
 Think about your timeframe too – is this vision board for the next year, 5 years, or a mix of both?

 It can also be productive to group your desires into segments.
 For example, I made a section for where I want to live, what I want to own, and what I want to achieve in my career.
-If you want to manifest more money into your life, then I recommend writing out a cheque for the exact amount that you want and adding it to your board.
-You can print one here 💵 or from the bottom of this page.
+If you want to manifest more money into your life, then I recommend writing out a cheque for the exact amount you want and adding it to your board.
+You can print one here or from the bottom of this page.

 Yes, this is a repeat of the last step.
 After your 2nd/3rd/4th print, do the pictures look the right size?
 And does your face fit properly into the scenes?
 Do they all fit onto the A2 page, and does it feel like it’s starting to come together?
-When the answer is YES, then move onto Step 7.
+When the answer is YES, then move on to Step 7.

 You should be just about there with your vision board!
 How does it feel?
-Hopefully it paints an accurate picture of what you would like your future to look like.
+Hopefully, it paints an accurate picture of what you would like your future to look like.

-Now you just need to decide where your vision board will fit into your life.
+Now, you just need to decide where your vision board will fit into your life.
 Mine lives on the wall next to my bed so that I can see my dreams before I go to sleep and as soon as I wake up.
 This is also next to my meditation corner, so I can focus on all of the images and be grateful for them in advance during meditation.